Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Introduction

-The organization is as follows.
-Section~\ref{sec:basics} briefly recalls the formalism of Gaussian processes and Bayesian optimization (BO).
-Section~\ref{sec:slack} presents \reGP and its theoretical properties.
-The tCRPS and its use for selecting regions of interest are then presented in Section~\ref{sec:threshold_choice}.
-Section~\ref{sec:rgpi_bo} presents a \reGP-based Bayesian optimization algorithm called EGO-R, together with the convergence analysis of this algorithm and a numerical benchmark.
-Finally, Section~\ref{sec:concl} presents our conclusions and perspectives for future work.
+The organization of this article is as follows. \cref{sec:basics} briefly recalls the formalism of Gaussian processes and Bayesian optimization. \cref{sec:slack} presents \reGP and its theoretical properties.
+The tCRPS and its use for selecting {the relaxation range} are then presented in \cref{sec:threshold_choice}. \cref{sec:rgpi_bo} presents a \reGP-based Bayesian optimization algorithm called EGO-R, together with the convergence analysis of this algorithm and a numerical benchmark.
+Finally, \cref{sec:concl} presents our conclusions and perspectives for future work.

+An open source implementation of the reGP method and the numerical experiments is available online at \url{https://github.com/relaxedGP/regp_paper_experiments}.